 Chosen Foods naturally refined, expeller-pressed avocado oil is the perfect high heat cooking oil.
-With health benefits similar to olive oil, a smoke point high enough to avoid toxins and trans fats and low in polyunsaturated fat, there isn’t another oil available that is better better for high heat applications.
+With health benefits similar to olive oil, a smoke point high enough to avoid toxins and trans fats and low in polyunsaturated fat, there isn’t another oil available that is better for high heat applications.

 How Oil is Processed

-Here again are the three things you should look for:
+Here are the three things you should look for in your oils:

 1. Does it have a high enough smoke point for my cooking needs?